Huaneng Geermu Solar Park

-The Huaneng Geermu Solar Park is a 50 MWp photovoltaic power station located in the Qinghai Province, in China.
+The Huaneng Geermu Solar Park is a 50 MWp photovoltaic power station located in the Qinghai Province of China.
 Most of it uses fixed tilt arrays, but has a 0.25 MW and a 5 MW single axis tracking section.
 Phase I is 5 MW, Phase II of the first section is 15 MW.
 2 MW are amorphous silicon GS-50 modules from GS Solar rated 50 Watts each.
 The remaining 18 MW is polycrystalline silicon TW230(28)B modules from Tianwei New Energy PV Module rated 230 Watts each.
 A second section, called the Huaneng Geermu Phase II Solar Power Generation Project, 30 MWp, includes a 5 MW tracking section.
 The remaining 25 MW is fixed tilt.
 15 MW uses TW235P60-FA2 modules from Tianwei New Energy PV Module, 10 MW uses YL235PT-29b modules from Yingli, and 5 MW uses TSM-235PC05 modules from Trina Solar.
 All of the modules are rated 235 Watts.